OpenNTI/nti.docs.platform.enduser/guide/part3.rst

 Terms:

--  Share: Sharing a question refers to multiple assignments containing the same question that is shared.
+-  **Share:** Sharing a question refers to the same question being "shared" over multiple assignments.
 By sharing, any edits to the question, regardless of location, will apply the edit to all locations.
--  Copy: After you share a question, you have the option to “detach” the question from other locations so that question edits are not shared across locations.
+-  **Copy:** After you share a question, you have the option to “detach” the question from other locations so that question edits are not shared across locations.
 Detaching a shared question essentially makes a “copy” of the question and places it in a new location.
-Consider this action a shortcut to retyping the entire question and solution set.

 Before we get started, please note:

--  .. warning:: Editing: When you edit a shared question/answer, on either assignment, it will edit the question/answer set in both places.
+-  **Editing:** When you edit a shared question/answer, on either assignment, it will edit the question/answer set in both places.
--  .. warning:: Editing Limitations: There may be times you are limited to what you can edit on the question if it is shared with has been taken by a student.
+-  **Editing Limitations:** You might be limited to what you can edit on the question if an assignment it was shared with has been taken.
    For example, if a quiz and cumulative exam share a question, and the students have taken the quiz, then from within the exam you will only be able to select a different solution (e.g., from “A” to “B”), or make minor text edits.
 You will not be allowed to delete solutions or reorder solutions.
 (If you do choose to select a new solution, the previously taken assignment will regrade according to the new solution in the question).
--  .. warning:: Copy vs. Share: If you wish to only make a copy of the question and place it in another assignment (and not “share” the question to where edits will affect both places), you do have the option to “detach” the shared question once you’ve placed it into another assignment.
+-  **Copy vs. Share:** If you wish to only make a copy of the question and place it in another assignment (and not “share” the question to where edits will affect both places), you do have the option to “detach” the shared question once you’ve placed it into another assignment.
 We will go over this below.

-Sharing a question:
+Sharing and copying a question:
 -------------------

-You can share a question from an assignment into another assignment from options located to the right of the questions themselves in assignment edit mode.
+You can share a question between multiple assignments.

-1. Navigate to the assignments tab, and click on the assignments subtab.
+1. Navigate to the Assignments tab, and click on the Assignments subtab.
 Now, click “Edit” to the far right of the assignment’s name.
 This will open the assignment editing mode.

 2. Now, find the menu to the right of a question, and select the ellipsis symbol.
-Now select “Share with Other Assignments” to open the question sharing window.
+Select “Share with Other Assignments” to open the question sharing window.

  |image109|